-Pirfenidone is an anti-fibrotic agent and can block the release of pro-fibrotic and pro-inflammatory cytokines [51] as well as reduce collagen synthesis and fibroblast proliferation [52].
+Pirfenidone is an antifibrotic agent and can block the release of pro-fibrotic and pro-inflammatory cytokines [51] as well as reduce collagen synthesis and fibroblast proliferation [52].
+The latest 2017 update of the S2k guideline on the pharmacological treatment of IPF provided the same recommendation for pirfenidone as for nintedanib: "IPF patients shall be treated with pirfenidone" [20].
+The efficacy of pirfenidone was confirmed in several studies as well as in real-world settings.

-The latest 2017 update of the S2k guideline on hharmacological treatment of IPF provided the same recommendation for pirfenidone as for nintedanib: "IPF patients shall be treated with pirfenidone" [20].
-The efficacy of pirfenidone was confirmed in several studies as well as in real world settings.
+Pirfenidone has been studied in IPF patients in the context of six clinical trials: two phase II trials, of which one was an open-label [53] and the other one a randomized trial [54], as well as four phase III trials [55-57].
+While the patients in the phase III CAPACITY 1 trial were randomized into three groups (high-dose pirfenidone: 2,403 mg/day; low-dose pirfenidone: 1,197 mg/day; placebo), the otherwise identically designed CAPACITY 2 study had only two groups (high-dose pirfenidone: 2,403 mg/day; placebo) [56].
+In CAPACITY 1, a significant decline in FVC was seen in the high-dose group versus placebo over a 72-week-period (mean change vs. baseline of -8.0% absolute vs. -12% absolute; p = 0.01), while no significant difference was seen in CAPACITY 2 (-9.0% vs. -9.6%; p = 0.50).
+The pooled analysis of the two CAPACITY studies (high-dose vs. placebo) revealed significant benefits of pirfenidone in terms of FVC decategorical deterioration of FVC >10%, cline, progression-free survival, and distance walked in the 6MWT, but not with regard to all-cause mortality [56].

-Pirfenidone has been studied in IPF patients in the context of six clinical trials: two phase-II trials, of which one was an open-label [54] and the other one a randomized trial [55], as well as four phase-III trials [56] [57] [58].
-While the patients in the phase-III CAPACITY 1 trial were randomized into three groups (high-dose pirfenidone: 2403mg/day; low-dose pirfenidone: 1197mg/day; placebo), the otherwise identically designed CAPACITY 2 study had only two groups (high-dose pirfenidone: 2403mg/day; placebo) [57].
-In CAPACITY 1, a significant decline in FVC was seen in the high-dose group versus placebo over a 72-week-period (mean change vs. baseline of -8.0% absolute vs. -12% absolute; p=0.01), while no significant difference was seen in CAPACITY 2 (-9.0% vs. -9.6%; p=0.50).
-The pooled analysis of the two CAPACITY studies (high-dose versus placebo) revealed significant benefits of pirfenidone in terms of FVC decline, categorical deterioration of FVC >10%, progression-free survival, and distance walked in the 6-minute walk test, but not with regard to all-cause mortality [57].
-Patients in the ASCEND study (A Randomized, Double-Blind, Placebo Controlled Trial of Pirfenidone in Patients with Idiopathic Pulmonary Fibrosis) were given either pirfenidone (2,403mg/day) or placebo [58].
-After 52 weeks of treatment with pirfenidone, the decline in FVC (% predicted) was 41.5% less and the percentage of patients who had died or experienced a decline FVC ≥10% was 47.9% less (p=0.001) than in the placebo group.
-Treatment with pirfenidone resulted in significant benefits in terms of distance walked in the 6-minute walk test, progression-free survival and reduced mortality numerically, although this difference was not significant (HR 0.55; CI 0.26-1.15; p=0.10) [58].
-The pooled analysis of the CAPACITY 1 + 2 and ASCEND studies, including all patients under 2,403mg of pirfenidone versus placebo, demonstrated significant benefits in terms of FVC decline, FVC decline ≥10% or mortality, progression-free survival, 6MWT distance as well as patient-reported dyspnea [59].
-The pooled analyses of all three studies revealed a significant benefit of pirfenidone therapy in terms of all-cause mortality, IPF-related all-cause mortality as well as all-cause and IPF-related mortality [58] [60].
-The open-label extension studies of ASCEND and CAPACITY (RECAP) revealed no new aspects in terms of the long-term tolerability and safety profile of pirfenidone [61].
+Patients in the ASCEND study (A Randomized, Double-Blind, Placebo-Controlled Trial of Pirfenidone in Patients with Idiopathic Pulmonary Fibrosis) were given either pirfenidone (2,403 mg/day) or placebo [57].
+After 52 weeks of treatment with pirfenidone, the decline in FVC (% predicted) was 41.5% less and the percentage of patients who had died or experienced a decline FVC $\geq 10\%$ was 47.9% less (p = 0.001) than in the placebo group.
+Treatment with pirfenidone resulted in significant benefits in terms of distance walked in the 6MWT, progression-free survival and reduced mortality numerically, although this difference was not significant (HR 0.55; CI: 0.26-1.15; p = 0.10) [57].
+The pooled analysis of the CAPACITY 1 + 2 and ASCEND studies, including all patients under 2,403 mg of pirfenidone versus placebo, demonstrated significant benefits in terms of FVC decline, FVC decline $\geq 10\%$ or mortality, progression-free survival, 6MWT distance as well as patient-reported dyspnea [58].
+The pooled analyses of all three studies revealed a significant benefit of pirfenidone therapy in terms of all-cause mortality, IPF-related all-cause mortality, as well as all-cause and IPF-related mortality [57, 59].
+The open-label extension studies of ASCEND and CAPACITY (RECAP) revealed no new aspects in terms of the long-term tolerability and safety profile of pirfenidone [60].